TheSuperMighty/MightyIO-iOS-Pod/README.md

 [![License](https://img.shields.io/cocoapods/l/MightyIO-iOS-Pod.svg?style=flat)](http://cocoadocs.org/docsets/MightyIO-iOS-Pod)
 [![Platform](https://img.shields.io/cocoapods/p/MightyIO-iOS-Pod.svg?style=flat)](http://cocoadocs.org/docsets/MightyIO-iOS-Pod)

 The MightyIO-iOS-Pod will provide you with the methods you need to easily interface with the MightyIO.
-It contains methods to log in, place the SuperMighty Ribbon, show/hide the ribbon, and unlock items/features when a SuperMighty purchase is complete.
+It contains methods to log in, place the Mighty Ribbon, show/hide the ribbon, and unlock items/features when a Mighty purchase is complete.

 ## Quick Start Guide
-1. Add 'MightyIO-iOS-Pod' to your Podfile http://cocoapods.org/?q=mighty:
-``pod 'MightyIO-iOS-Pod', :head``
-2. Run Pod install (Refer to CocoaPod’s [Getting Started Guide](http://cocoapods.org/#getstarted) for detailed instructions.)
-3. Import Mighty.h in your AppDelegate ``#import <MightyIO-iOS-Pod/Mighty.h>``
-4. Add ``[Mighty initWithAuthToken:@"authtoken"];`` to - (BOOL)application:(UIApplication*)application didFinishLaunchingWithOptions:(NSDictionary*)launchOptions;
-5. Place the Super Mighty Ribbon on your home screen using the code ``[[Mighty sharedInstance] makeRibbonWithCenter:CGPointMake(260, 45) inViewController:self withIntroModalOnFirstLaunch:YES];`` or place the ribbon asset in your home screen as an UIButton and pass it to SuperMighty using ``[[Mighty sharedInstance] makeRibbonWithIBOutlet:smRibbonOutlet inViewController:self withIntroModalOnFirstLaunch:YES];``.
-The withModalOnFirstLaunch argument controls weather an information modal telling your players about the MightyIO will appear the first time the launch your game with the Mighty Update.
-This is recommended so that your players have a greater understanding of how to interact with the Ribbon when it is displayed.
-6. Add the Mighty Delegate to your view controller: ``@interface HomeViewController : UIViewController <MightyDelegate>``
-7. In your ViewController add ``[Mighty sharedInstance].mightyDelegate = self;`` to -(void)viewDidLoad;
-8. Add the Mighty callback function to your ViewController ``- (void)mightyDidRecordSuccessfulTransaction:(SKPaymentTransaction*)transaction;``
-9. Inside the didRecordSuccessfulTransaction function place the code to unlock your item.

-Detailed Installation
 -----

 1. Before installing the MightIO into your iOS Game head over to http://themighty.io, signup, and create a promotion if you haven't already.